neiev/CriptocurrencyPrediction/README.md

-# Previsão de Criptomoedas
+# Cryptocurrency Forecast

-Este projeto utiliza um modelo LSTM (Long Short-Term Memory) para prever os preços de fechamento do Bitcoin (BTC) em relação ao dólar americano (USD).
+This project uses an LSTM (Long Short-Term Memory) model to predict the closing prices of Bitcoin (BTC) against the US Dollar (USD).

-## Estrutura do Projeto
+## Project Structure

-- `CriptocurrencyPrediction.py`: Script principal que contém todo o código para carregar os dados, preparar os dados, construir e treinar o modelo LSTM, e fazer previsões.
+- `CryptocurrencyPrediction.py`: Main script that contains all the code to load the data, prepare the data, build and train the LSTM model, and make predictions.

-## Dependências
+## Dependencies

-Certifique-se de ter as seguintes bibliotecas instaladas:
+Make sure you have the following libraries installed:

 - `os`
 - `json`